 Yes, it’s important to keep all of your appointments as they are often booked at a specific time in your pregnancy.

-Can I have someone with me at scans other than the 20-week scan?
+Can I have someone with me at scans other than the 12-week and 20-week scans?

-No, under our new guidance you can have one person with you at only the 20-week scan and not any other routine scanning appointment.
+No, under our new guidance you can have one person with you at only the 12-week scan and 20-week scan, and not any other routine scanning appointment.

 Other scans are much quicker to do, meaning that there are a lot of appointments to manage and far more women coming in for scans.